arpit4521/MediWise/README.md

   - **Diet**: Dietary recommendations for individuals diagnosed with the disease.

 - **User-friendly Interface**: The interface is designed to be intuitive, allowing users to easily enter symptoms and receive detailed disease information.
+- **Symptoms Page**: Users can also explore a comprehensive list of symptoms to facilitate accurate input.

+## Machine Learning Approach
+- Supervised Learning: The model was trained with a 70% training and 30% testing split on labeled medical datasets.
+This approach ensures robust prediction capabilities based on learned patterns from labeled symptom-disease relationships.

 ## Tech Stack